 - Sickness, injury, death in the family, or some other insurmountable condition (up to six (6) absences for illness per semester with a parental note are allowed). - Documented appointments with health care professionals. - Documented absence for religious instruction or for religious holidays. - Participation in an academic class or a school-sponsored activity approved by the principal. - Court appearances (court documentation is required).

-Absences due to other individual circumstances may be excused by the principal.
+Absences for sixth through eighth graders due to other individual circumstances may be excused by the principal.
 All other absences are considered unexcused.